 We are planning on providing the website in multiple languages.
 We are looking for contributors that want to work with us and make this possible!
 If you are interested to maintain a translation language feel free to contact us on our chat.

 Apache Hop accepts website contributions through the GitHub as Pull Requests.
 Pull requests are a simple way of offering a patch by providing a pointer to a code branch that contains the changes.

 To prepare and submit a pull request follow these steps.

 Commit your changes to your local git repository.
 The commit message should point to the corresponding GitHub issue by starting with [#XXXX].

 Push your committed contribution to your fork of the Hop repository at GitHub.

 Go to the website of your repository fork (https://github.com/<your-user-name>/hop-doc) and use the “Create Pull Request” button to start creating a pull request.
 Make sure that the base fork is hop master and the head fork selects the branch with your changes.
 Give the pull request a meaningful description and submit it.

-It is also possible to attach a patch to a Jira issue.
+It is also possible to attach a patch to a GitHub issue.